-You may come across many recipes where ghee is optional, and you are asked to substitute the ingredient with any other cooking oil.
+If you serach a cookbook, you may come across many recipes where ghee is optional, and you are asked to substitute the ingredient with any other cooking oil.
 But is really cooking oil is the substitute of grass fed cow ghee?
 Let’s take a look between the difference of ghee and other cooking oil.

-Source of saturated fats
+Ghee vs. Cooking oil: Source of saturated fats

 Having good quality saturated fats is good for heart heath: in that way consumption of ghee in moderation has many benefits.
 Some of them are better digestion, natural laxative, helps in weight loss, etc. On the other hand, cooking oil is free from cholesterol, but other than this feature, cooking oils have no therapeutic benefits for consumers.

 Grass fed Ghee has higher smoking point than any cooking oil.
 The higher smoking point ensures that while used for frying or baking, grass fed ghee does not break fatty acid chains, while cooking oil gets broken in harmful free radicals, which may induce cancerous diseases.